-Some of the utility work described below is dependent on prior work being performed by the contractor at a specific site.
-In such situations, provide the engineer and the affected utility a good faith notice of when the utility is to start work at the site.
-Provide this notice 14 to 16 calendar days in advance of when the prior work will be completed, and the site will be available to the utility.
-Follow-up with a confirmation notice to the engineer and the utility not less than 3 working days before the site will be ready for the utility to begin its work.
+There are underground utility facilities located within the project limits.
+There are known utility adjustments required for this construction project.
+Coordinate construction activities with a call to Digger's Hotline or a direct call to the utilities that have facilities in the area as required per statutes.
+Use caution to ensure the integrity of underground and overhead facilities.
+Some of the work described below is dependent on prior work being performed by the contractor at a specific site.
+In such situations, provide a good faith notice to both the engineer and the affected utility of when the utility is to start work at the site.
+Provide this notice 14 to 16 calendar days in advance of when you anticipate the prior work being completed and the site will be available to the utility.
+Follow-up with and provide a confirmation notice to the engineer and the utility not less than 3 working days before the site will be ready for the utility to begin its work.
+Bidders are advised to contact each utility company listed in the plans prior to preparing their bids, to obtain current information on the status of any utility within the project work limits.
+All stations, offsets, and depths listed in this article are approximate.